cyphercrescent/sepalsolver-doc/docs/source/Math.rst

            Solvers.Set SolverSet(bool?
 Display = false, double?
 StepFactor = null, double?
 RelTol = null, double?
 AbsTol = null,
            int?
 MaxIter = null, int?
 MaxFunEvals = null, bool?
 UseParallel = null, Func<ColVec, SparseMatrix> UserDefinedJac = null)
-   Param:
+   Parameters:
+       Display:
-      | Display:  Optional.
-If true, enables display of solver progress and results during execution.
-Defaults to false.
+               Optional.
+If <c>true</c>, enables display of solver progress and results during execution.
+Defaults to <c>false</c>.
+       StepFactor:
-      | StepFactor:  Optional.
+                  Optional.
 A scaling factor for the initial step size used in iterative solvers.
+       RelTol:
-      | RelTol:  Optional.
+              Optional.
 Relative tolerance.
 The solver stops when the relative change in the solution is below this threshold.
+       AbsTol:
-      | AbsTol:  Optional.
+              Optional.
 Absolute tolerance.
 The solver stops when the absolute change in the solution is below this threshold.
+       MaxIter:
-      | MaxIter:  Optional.
+               Optional.
 Maximum number of iterations allowed for the solver.
+       MaxFunEvals:
-      | MaxFunEvals:  Optional.
+                   Optional.
 Maximum number of function evaluations allowed.
+       UseParallel:
-      | UseParallel:  Optional.
-If true, enables parallel computation for supported solvers.
+                   Optional.
+If <c>true</c>, enables parallel computation for supported solvers.
+       UserDefinedJac:
-      | UserDefinedJac:  Optional.
+                      Optional.
 A user-defined function that returns the Jacobian matrix of the system.
 This can improve convergence speed and accuracy.
    Returns:
        Information about the problem solved like, number of iteration, number of function call and other estimated parameters.
    Example: